Nissan recalls more than 188,000 SUVs globally for brake issue

-DETROIT (Reuters) - Nissan Motor Co Ltd (7201.T) said on Wednesday it is recalling 188,302 sport utility vehicles globally, mostly in the United States, to fix faulty brake control software that may increase the risk of a crash.
+DETROIT, Oct 23 (Reuters) - Nissan Motor Co Ltd said on Wednesday it is recalling 188,302 sport utility vehicles globally, mostly in the United States, to fix faulty brake control software that may increase the risk of a crash.

 In the United States, the recall affects 151,695 Nissan Pathfinders from model years 2013 and 2014, as well as Infiniti JX35 SUVs from model year 2013, and QX60 SUVs from model year 2014, the company said.
 Smaller numbers of SUVs are affected in Canada, China, Russia, Mexico and other countries.